 Documents to support your application

 You will need to provide documents to support your application.
 Below are examples.
-After you submit your Application for Admission, you will be sent an email listing the documents we require.
+After you submit your application, you will be sent an email listing the documents we require.

 |Supporting Documents - Required||Supporting Documents - Examples|